TallKite/linnstrument-firmware/README.md

 Besides transposing via the anchor note, each split can be transposed by edosteps via the Octave/Transpose screen.

-*Details: When the notes per octave is greater than 12, the screen shows two extra rows for transposing by edosteps.
-The 2nd and 3rd rows now transpose not by semitones but by major 2nds (since most edos have several different semitones).
+*Details: When the notes per octave is greater than 12, the screen adds an extra row for transposing by edosteps.
+This is the 3rd row, and transpose-lights is moved down to the 4th row.
+The 2nd row now transposes not by semitones but by major 2nds (since most edos have several different kinds of semitones).
 A major 2nd is defined as the interval between the 4th and the 5th, e.g. 3 edosteps for 15edo but only 2 edosteps for 16edo.*

 It's possible to stretch the octave or even create non-octave scales like Bohlen-Pierce.

 *Details: The octave is really the equave, the interval of equivalence.
 It's defined as twelve 12edo semitones plus zero cents.
-Redefine it by swiping on Equave Semitones (1 to 36) and/or Equave Stretch (-60 to 60).*
+Redefine it by swiping on Equave Semitones (5 to 36) and/or Equave Stretch (-60 to 60).*

 MicroLinn can be set to 12edo.
 MicroLinn's 12edo has three advantages over the standard, non-microLinn 12edo.
 (1) It can be stretched and/or detuned.
 (2) You can have multi-colored note lights.
 (3) It can be condensed to the scale notes.